dhruv2x/travel-itinerary/README.md

 ### Acknowledgments

 - Thanks to the creators of Flutter for providing an amazing framework.
-- Thanks to OpenAI for the ChatGPT API.
+- Thanks to OpenAI for the ChatGPT API
-- (Add any other acknowledgments as necessary)

 ## Contact

 If you have any questions or need assistance, feel free to contact the project maintainer:

-- Name: Dhruv Patel
+- Name: Dhruv Chauhan
 - GitHub: [dhruv2x](https://github.com/dhruv2x)
-- Email: your.email@example.com
+- Email: chauhandhruv351@gmail.com

 (Feel free to add any other contact information if required)